contactlab/contacthub-sdk-dotnet/README.md

 Node currentNode = currentWorkspace.GetNode(ConfigurationManager.AppSettings["nodeID"].ToString());
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This code doesn’t actually make the call to the remote system.
-It’s only used
+It is only used
 to initialize the node.

 <a name="6Getallcustomers"/>
 ### 6. Get all customers

-The most simple call is reading customers.
-If your workspace is empty you’ll get
+The most simple call is to read customers.
+If your workspace is empty you will not get
-any results, but it will confirm if your credentials are working.
+any results, but it will confirm whether your credentials are working.
 To get
-customers, use PagedCostumer object.
+customers, use the `PagedCustomer` object:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 int pageSize = 5;